How does CHME support high-quality, impactful hospitality research?

-For twenty years now we have held annual research conferences promoting excellence in research, scholarship and teaching and learning in hospitality, leisure and tourism.
-This conference has been hosted over the years by all the major providers of hospitality education and research in UK universities.
+Our annual research conference promotes excellence in research, scholarship and teaching and learning in hospitality, tourism, events and leisure.
+This conference has been hosted over the past 20 years by the major providers of hospitality education and research in UK universities.
+Recent hosts include:

-Submissions from colleagues from universities and colleges outside of the UK are particularly welcomed to the conference.
+Colleagues from universities and colleges within and outside of the UK are encouraged to submit proposals to host future conferences.

 Academy of Social Sciences (http://www.acss.org.uk/)

-Through its higher education membership network, CHME offers a range of knowledge transfer and research activities to the hospitality industry.
-If you have a business problem or organisational development needs you wish to discuss or need research undertaken, CHME can inform you of its range of members’ services that may be able to help you, or direct you to a member institution local to you that may be able to assist.
+Through its higher education membership network, CHME offers a range of knowledge transfer and research activities for the hospitality sector.
+If you have a business problem, an organisational development need, if you wish to commission a study or would like to collaborate in research, CHME can inform you of its members’ services and direct you to a member institution local to you that may be able to assist.
 Examples of major CHME member activities are given below.

 Designed to promote research collaboration between industry and academia.
-Can be used to investigate current "hot" topics, to develop projects of common interest.
+Can be used to investigate current "hot" topics and to develop projects of common interest.

 Knowledge Transfer Partnerships

-Europe's leading programme helping businesses to improve their competitiveness and productivity through the better use of knowledge, technology and skills that reside within the UK knowledge base.
+The UK’s leading programme helping businesses to improve their competitiveness and productivity through the better use of knowledge, technology and skills that reside within universities and colleges.

-Knowledge Transfer Partnerships involve the forming of a partnership between your company (the company partner) and the academic institute (knowledge base partner), enabling you to access skills and expertise to help your company develop.
+Knowledge Transfer Partnerships are based on a collaborative agreement between your company (the company partner) and the academic institute (knowledge base partner), enabling you to access skills and expertise to help your company develop.
 Knowledge Transfer Partnerships provide resources and expertise to thriving organisations that wish to innovate, expand or improve their performance.